-- 4. Click on the ••• button in the content line, select the VHDL file type, and navigate to EXAMPLES\VHDL in the TINA program folder.
+3. Select the From file option then press the Open button and change the file type to VHDL, and navigate to EXAMPLES\VHDL in the TINA program folder.
 You should see the half_adder.vhd file in the open dialog.
-Select this file and press Open. - 5.
-Now the "New Macro Wizard" dialog should appear looking like this:
+Select this file and press Open.